ibm-cloud-docs/vpc/vpn-client-to-site-planning.md

    If using the CLI or API, you must specify the certificate's CRN.
 To obtain the certificate CRN, see [Locating the certificate CRN](/docs/vpc?topic=vpc-client-to-site-authentication#locating-cert-crn).
    {: note}

 If the VPN server is using user ID and passcode authentication only, you only need to specify the VPN server certificate, which includes the public/private key and CA certificate.
 The VPN service gets the public and private keys from the certificate instance and stores them in the VPN server.
 This CA certificate is also copied in the client profile so that the client can use the CA certificate to verify the VPN server.

 If certificate authentication is enabled, you must specify the client CA certificate.
 The public key and private key are not required.
-The VPN service gets the client CA certificate from the certificate manager.
+The VPN service gets the client CA certificate from Secrets Manager.
 In turn, the client presents its public key when it connects with the VPN server, and the VPN server uses the CA certificate to verify the public key.

    If the client and VPN server certificate are signed by the same CA, then the administrator can use the same certificate instance when they provision the VPN server.
    {: note}